Might We Treat Sleep Apnea With a Pill in the Future?

 There’s some progress to report regarding drugs that help with one or more of these causes.

-Scientists at the IIT Research Institute in Chicago have isolated a family of amino acid-based compounds shown to maintain the tone of the airway muscles during sleep and modulate breathing patterns.
-This novel category of drugs is currently in early research funded by a 5-year, $9.5 million grant provided by the National Heart, Lung and Blood Institute.6
+Scientists at the IIT Research Institute in Chicago have isolated a family of compounds based on amino acids.
+These compounds have been shown to maintain the tone of the airway muscles during sleep and modulate breathing patterns.
+This novel category of drugs is in early research funded by a 5-year, $9.5-million grant provided by the National Heart, Lung and Blood Institute.6

 Meanwhile, a cannabinoid-based drug, dronabinol, remains in early-stage research at the University of Illinois Chicago as they work out proof-of-concept, safety, and efficacy protocols for their formulation of a potential future sleep apnea drug.7